iamask/slack-alert-cloudflare-ruleset-engine/README.md

 ## How It Works

-1. The worker runs every 30 minutes (configurable via cron trigger)
+1. The worker runs every 30 minutes (configurable via cron trigger) // configurables
-2. It queries the last 24 hours of firewall events using Cloudflare's GraphQL API
+2. It queries the last 24 hours of firewall events using Cloudflare's GraphQL API at account level
+3. The query filters for events matching:
+   - Override rule name containing "pages%"
+   - OR specific rule ID (configurable via RULESET_ID)
-3. When new events are detected:
+4. When new events are detected:
    - Sends an alert to Slack with event details
-   - If AUTO_BLOCK is enabled, identifies the top 3 malicious JA4 fingerprints
-   - Creates a blocking rule for the identified JA4 fingerprints
-4. Uses KV to maintain state and prevent duplicate alerts
+   - Uses KV to maintain state and prevent duplicate alerts

 ## Security Considerations

 - The worker requires appropriate API token permissions
-- Automatic blocking can be disabled by setting `AUTO_BLOCK` to false
-- Blocking rules are created with a 403 response and JSON error message
 - All sensitive operations are logged for audit purposes
+- Events are filtered to focus on specific security patterns

 ## Alert Format